Black-Beard-Sdk/TransformJsonToJson/README.md

 # Transform Json To Json
-Manage configuration for transform a json source in json.
+Manage configuration for transform a json source in json target.

-consider the following template. note that the template is a json that describe the structure of the target json.
-If the template is empty, the process return the source json.
+Consider the following template. note that the template is a json that describe the structure of the target json.
+If the template is empty, the process return the initial source json.
 ```JSON
     { "name" : "jpath:{$.n}" }
 ```